-Operation:
+Standard Operation:

 Without the load connected, test your converter.
 When you push the start switch the indicator light should immediately come on and the idler motor should run.
 You may hear a rumble or a growl for a split second and at the end of this growl you may be able to hear a clip or clap.
 That is the starting circuit engaging the start capacitors and then disengaging.
-The starting is done with an electronic device.
+The starting is done with an electronic device or voltage sensing module.
 The starting time is set at the factory and should not be adjusted.

 Now your converter should be up and running smoothly.
 If your converter is a TEFC (totally enclosed fan cooled) motor you will notice mainly wind noise from the external motor cooling fan.
-There should be very little if any noise from the motor or converter box.
+There should be very little noise from the motor or converter box.
 If you hear a loud hum, rattle or continuing growl, push the stop switch immediately!
 Capacitors can explode and cause injury.
 If this condition occurs contact Elimia for service or instructions.
 Never operate or power up the converter or control panel with the cover removed!

-Now that your converter is up and running let if run a few minutes.
+Now that your converter is up and running let it run a few minutes.
 Then push the stop switch.
 The converter should immediately shutdown and coast to a stop.
 Once the shaft is stopped turning push the start switch again and power the idler back on.
-Repeat this several times and listen for any unusual sounds.
+Do not restart your converter until the idler motor stops turning.
+Repeat the start/stop sequence several times and listen for any unusual sounds.
 The starting system is designed for a 0 RPM start.
-Do not start the converter until the shaft has stopped turning.
 With the converter off touch the motor housing.
 It should only be slightly warmer than ambient temperature.
 If the motor is so hot that you can't touch it verify that the fan on the motor is intact and turning with the motor.
 If no obvious problem exists consult the factory for more information.
-For motor types ODP (without ribbing) you may hear a little rattle or squeak during operation.
+For motor types ODP (without ribbing) you may here a little rattle or squeak during operation.
 ODP motors have an open design and can occasionally suck up debris.
 Don't be alarmed, from time to time blow out the motor with air pressure.
 It is also possible that during manufacturing your converter picked up metal shavings while the shaft was being cut off.
 These small metal flakes usually work themselves out within a few minutes of operation.
 If the problem continues consult the factory.

 Your converter has been designed for flexibility.
 Some converters may be equipped with a load matching system.
 This system allows the owner to adjust the converter panel to various load sizing and still maintain peak performance.
-Converters without this feature are designed for optimum performance 1/6 to 1⁄2 loaded.
-Meaning, a 5 HP converter is designed for match voltages with a medium 0.5-3 HP load.
+Converters without this feature are design for optimum performance 1/4 to 2/3 loaded.
+Meaning, a 5 HP converter is designed for match voltages with a medium 1 - 3 HP load.
 That doesn't mean you can't run a smaller or larger load it just means that the voltages your equipment will get from the converter will be slightly different referencing L1/L2/L3.
 The difference will not be enough to affect operation of most equipment but the difference could affect some voltage sensitive equipment such as CNC drives.